 Working Jointly With Refugee Applicants To Avoid Any Delay Or Complication In The Sponsorship Process

-Updating CIC with any changes in the financial or other conditions of the sponsoring groups
+Updating IRCC with any changes in the financial or other conditions of the sponsoring groups

 Meet the refugee upon arrival at the airport and welcome them in the community; provide orientation to the new neighbourhood and life in Canada.